FREE Case Evaluation

 If you are stopped by a law enforcement officer when he or she has reasonable articulable suspicion that you are driving under the influence (DUI) or driving while impaired (DWI), the officer will, depending upon the circumstances, attempt to establish probable cause to make an arrest.
 In order to do so, the officer will evaluate your general demeanor, driving behavior, and Standardized Field Sobriety Tests (SFTS).
 Additionally, an officer may utilize a portable breath testing (PBT) instrument as a means of demonstrating probable cause to make an arrest.
 This test is used to determine your blood alcohol content (BAC).

 You will be advised of your rights prior to making the decision of whether or not to submit to the alcohol breath test.
 These rights are read from the DR-15, a Motor Vehicle Administration (MVA) form that serves as a record for your decision to take or refuse the breath test and explains the protocols for chemical testing.
 However, it is important to understand that there is no penalty for refusing a portable breath test on the side of the road.
-More information regarding Maryland police procedures in a DUI stop can be found in this informative PDF by clicking here; (note, the link may open as a downloadable PDF).

 If you elect to take the alcohol breath test and fail, or refuse to take the alcohol breath test, there will be consequences for your drivers license, or your driving privilege if you are not a Maryland licensee.
 If you have an in-state driver’s license, the arresting officer will confiscate the license and issue you a DR-15A (which is discussed in the following section).
 Alternatively, if you have an out-of-state license, your driver’s license will not be confiscated.
 However, the arresting officer will still issue a form that suspends your right to driver in the state of Maryland.